 Speaking of The Beatles that brings me nicely on to some seriously famous people who are from Liverpool.
 Liverpool is basically an all singing and dancing city.
 It’s a super theatrical and musical and there are too many famous, talented faces to name them all.
 Here are the most obvious ones: Cilla Black, Steven Gerrard, Paul O’Grady, Atomic Kitten, Wayne Rooney, Daniel Craig, John Bishop, Abbey Clancy and Craig Charles but to name a few.

 Now, going to Liverpool is one thing, but speaking the lingo is another!
 You want to experience Liverpool like a true scouser, then you have to know what the local people are saying to you!

-You’ll be able to communicate with the locals in no time with our handy hen weekend lingo guide!
+You’ll be able to communicate with the locals in no time with our handy guide!

-First up is general happy, positive proclamation.
+This is general happy, positive proclamation.
 You want to remember these ones as you will hear them a lot.
-People from Liverpool are generally very friendly and happy, so these phrases get thrown around at force in Liverpool!
+People from Liverpool are generally very friendly and happy so these phrases get thrown around at force in Liverpool!
 Here are some of the most popular:

 Made up, is right, belter, nice one, go ‘ed, boss, sound.

 “I’m made up you had a boss time on your hen weekend, is right”

 On the opposite end of the scale, we have the not so happy proclamation.
 People from Liverpool are likely to say something when someone does them wrong or they are upset about something.
 And they have the lingo to go with the dissatisfaction.
 For example, devvo’d, gutted, eeeeeeeee, horror